LibrariesHacked/librarieshacked.github.io/_posts/2014-06-13-introduction.md

 Articles from a variety of sources will be put on the site to provide guidance for those interested in the technology.
 Some examples of these will be:

-- library technology suppliers focussing on the technological aspects of their solutions.
+- library technology suppliers detailing the technological aspects of their solutions.
 - descriptions of tools used for data analysis.
 - experiences of library hack events.